plrguez/fuse-od-source/Platform/readme.txt

     4.- The control mapping file will be the last tape inserted 5.- Open media menu and clear tape
     6.- Now there is not control mapping file assigned

+  Bugs aside, probably there are other scenarios not taken into account but I believe that the most relevant use cases are covered.

 -------------------------
 ### External joystick ###